utKarsh-94/pystuff/README.md

         2) The folder constitue of files and folders
         3) Inside the main project there is directory for spider In scrapynykaa/scrapynykaa/spiders create file name called scrap_nykaa.py
         4) Copy the contents from file and paste it.
+        5) Run command: scrapy crawl scrapper
-It will parse all data with product-id, image-link, and product-title and store it in monogdb.
+        6) It will parse all data with product-id, image-link, and product-title and store it in monogdb.